akka/akka-management/docs/src/main/paradox/bootstrap/index.md

 * Perform a `Cluster(system).leave` on itself
 * The status of the member will be changed to Exiting while allowing any shards to be shutdown gracefully and `ClusterSingleton`s to be migrated if this was the oldest node.
-Finally the node is removed from the Akka Cluster membership.
+Finally, the node is removed from the Akka Cluster membership.

 #### Number of nodes to redeploy at once